apache/mxnet/docs/how_to/distributed_training.md

 ## How does distributed training work?
 The architecture of distributed training in MXNet is as follows:
 #### Types of processes
-MXNet has three types of processes which communicate with each other to together accomplish training of a model.
+MXNet has three types of processes which communicate with each other to accomplish training of a model.
 - Worker: A worker node actually performs training on a batch of training samples.
 Before processing each batch, the workers pull weights from servers.
 The workers also send gradients to the servers after each batch.